Murder of Carole Packman: Trial

 Causley was convicted of her murder on 18 December 1996 and sentenced to life imprisonment with a minimum tariff of 16 years.
-The conviction was eventually quashed by the Court of Appeal in June 2003.
-Causley was then found guilty of murder again at a retrial in 2004.

-Despite the absence of any body or forensic evidence, the prosecution sought to convince the jury, that Carole Packman was no longer alive, that she had been murdered, and that her husband was the killer.
+Despite the absence of any body or forensic evidence, the prosecution sought to convince the jury: that Carole Packman was no longer alive; that she had been murdered; and that her husband was the killer.

 Appeal and re-conviction

 Causley appealed against his conviction in 1998, but the conviction was upheld.
-In 2003, his conviction was overturned following another appeal, and the judge ordered a retrial.
-At his retrial, he was once again found guilty of murder.
+In June 2003, his conviction was overturned by the Court of Appeal following another appeal, and the judge ordered a retrial.
+At his retrial in 2004, he was once again found guilty of murder.